scrapy/scrapy/docs/topics/signals.rst

 --------------

 .. signal:: bytes_received
-.. function:: bytes_received(data, request, spider, source)
+.. function:: bytes_received(data, request, spider)

     Sent by the HTTP 1.1 and S3 download handlers when a group of bytes is received for a specific request.
 This signal might be fired multiple